 On weekends the local people love to travel here as well.

-Bird watching, kite surfing and wandering.
+Bird watching, kite surfing, and wandering.
 And of course: bike tours!

-Delta de l’ebro is a big national park and peninsula.
+Delta del Ebro is a big national park and peninsula.
 It is the place to watch beautiful birds, including pink Flamingos.

 The water is shallow, usually warm – just the wind has to be there.
-It’s not everyday possible, but a lot of times.
+It’s not every day possible, but a lot of times.